 Welcome to the Greenville Modern Quilt Guild!
 In 2015 we became an official chapter of The Modern Quilt Guild.
 We welcome guests to our monthly meetings and Sew-Ins at any time.
 If you are interested in membership, our dues are $50 per year (January - December), which provides membership in our local guild as well as in the national Modern Quilt Guild with all of its perks and resources.
 Members joining after July will pay a prorated amount.
 We look forward to meeting new quilters, young or old, new or advanced, so please join us!

-Our hybrid meetings are held virtually via Zoom as well as live on the first Saturday of the month (with the exception of July during which we meet the second Saturday) at St Giles Church Fellowship Hall, 1021 Hudson Rd., Greenville, SC 29615.
+We are meeting on the first Saturday of the month (email us for dates that fall on holiday weekends) at St Giles Church Fellowship Hall, 1021 Hudson Rd., Greenville, SC 29615.
 The meetings are held from 1-3 pm and consist of a short business meeting, Show and Share, and an educational and/or inspiring program on Modern Quilting.
 Be sure to check our Meetings and Activities Page for changes in our regular schedule and meeting programs.

 You can find our Bylaws here.